beginner1010/topk-quasi-clique-enumeration/README.md

 You may find the C++ implementation of our algorithm in the source folder.

-You can here how to run the code.
+See how you can run the code.

 <p align="center">
   <img src="demo/quasiclique.gif"/>